Read Data into Tableau

 Figure 1: Connect to the data.

 When installed, Tableau creates a My Tableau Repository folder in your Documents folder.
-You can also create folders (directories) in the repository, or anywhere else in you computer file directory.
+You can also create folders (directories) in the repository, or anywhere else in your computer file directory.
 Here, I created a folder named data in addition to the Datasources folder that Tableau created, shown in Figure 2.

 Figure 2: Locate the data file.